Some links in this post may be affiliate links

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.

-Repot Crassula brevifolia at the beginning of the growing season only when it becomes pot-bound or when the potting medium is completely broken down.
+Repot Crassula brevifolia at the beginning of the growing season (spring to early summer), only when pot-bound or when the potting medium is completely broken down.

 Use a pot that is 1 size larger than the current one to avoid overpotting and retention of excess water.

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
+Confirm that the pot has a drainage hole to prevent root-rot.
 Use a clay pot as it is porous and allows the soil to dry out faster to keep it from staying wet for too long.
 Take a look at these terracotta pots with saucer on Amazon.

 Before repotting, ensure that the soil is dry.
 Slip the Crassula brevifolia out of its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.

 Place the plant in its new pot and back fill with fresh, loose, free-draining soil while spreading the roots as you fill the pot.
+Do not fill the pot to the brim but leave about 1 in. unfilled to allow for watering space.

 Put back the plant to its display position and keep it dry for about 5-7 days to reduce the risk of rot-root disease.